United Nations: Week 5

 The editing process involved many small cuts, selecting music, working with green screens, and deciding what to include or exclude.
 As my group was assisting the editing group, we worked to find music that felt futuristic but also democratic (Kumar, 2026).

-Overall, I believe we all understood each other's strengths and what helped us have a successful outcome.
-There was some miscommunication when it came to each subgroup, and some of the elements of our UN ecosystem did not get showcased in detail due to a lack of understanding.
+Overall, I believe we all understood each other's strengths, and that's what helped us achieve a successful outcome.
+There was some miscommunication across subgroups, and some elements of our UN ecosystem were not showcased in detail due to a lack of understanding.
 These issues were frustrating for me, but moving forward, I hope to approach situations where I don't fully understand with curiosity instead of frustration.

-As Andre, Clara, and I completed the script and the production of the video, we moved on to the branding.
-Our communication of the Unity Games needed a logo, an intro, merch, etc. We dove into research about the future of Logo and decided to go with the Unity Games you see below.
+When Andre, Clara, and I completed the script and the production of the video, we moved on to the branding.
+The Unity Games needed a logo, an intro, merch, etc. We dove into research about the future of logo design and decided to go with the Unity Games logo you see below.
 These colors and patterns showcase the simplicity of the future while emphasizing its complex nature.
-We used our UAL resources to produce stickers to hand out during our presentation to help create the world in which the Unity games will live.
+We used our UAL resources to produce stickers to hand out during our presentation to make it feel more commercial.

 Stickers and merchandise of the Unity Games logo.
 The stickers were handed out during our presentation.
 This small item acted as a commercial element, contributing to the overall marketing strategy (Chow, 2026).